All Products

 3. On the Functions page, click the name of the desired function.

-4. On the function details page, click the Triggers tab, select a version or alias from the Version or Alias drop-down list, and then click Create Trigger.
+4. On the function details page, click the Triggers tab.
+Select the version or alias for which you want to create a trigger from the Version or Alias drop-down list, and then click Create Trigger.

-5. In the Create Trigger panel, configure the parameters and click OK.
+5. In the Create Trigger panel, enter the required information and click OK.

 Example